aratare-jp/kirke/README.md

 By default `:logic` will has type `:code`, and if provided a string it will treat that as the raw code value.

-Whew!
-Now that we're done with data transformation, we now need to ~~yeet~~ send this data to a data store (via `writer` task) or other tasks for more transformation.

 ### Output
 Once operation is performed, the output data is then sent to other tasks.

 I'm not going to bore you to death with `:output`, because it has the exact same syntax as `:input` (except with `:output` as the key of course).

 [Triggers](#trigger) can also be attached to the output once transformation is completed, same rules as `:input`.